StephanieEttmeier/website/content/publication/streamcat.md

 publication_types = ["2"]

 # Publication name and optional abbreviated version.
-publication = "*Journal of the American Water Resources Association*"
+publication = "*Journal of the American Water Resources Association* 52: 120-128"
 #publication_short = "In *JAWRA*"

 # Abstract and optional shortened version.